Ixxy-Open-Source/contracts/agreements/govpress.md

     Support Ticket
-    :   A Support Ticket is a task, created by completing an online form or sending an email to support@dxw.com, which will be assigned to a member of staff at dxw for their attention or action.
+    :   A Support Ticket is a task, created by completing an online form or sending an email to support@Product Science.com, which will be assigned to a member of staff at Product Science for their attention or action.

     Time Allowance
     :   The Time Allowance is a quantity of time allocated for use in